We Welcome Your Application to Join Us!

 For more information, and to access our application, please visit our Apply page.

-Hike, bike and canoe from the mountains to the coast of Maine.
+Come next summer, explore from the mountains to the coast of Maine.

 Students going on Maine Adventure should prepare for:

-- An Overland experience
+- A fun, supportive, and wholesome Overland experience

 We expect you to arrive to your trip fully prepared for all activities.